FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Definition:

     The Trial Loss Ratio is equal to one minus the Trial Forwarding Ratio.

 {::comment}

-    [MB78]: For all sections, please indent so that we separate the def/discussion vs. description
+    MB78: For all sections, please indent so that we separate the def/discussion vs. description

-    [VP]: Ok.
+    VP: Ok.

-    [MK]: Edited.
+    MK: Edited.
 Indented 2 spaces, will kramdown renderer take it?

+    VP: Nope.
+I tried 4 spaces and it looks even worse.
+    Cursory search did not find unique solution, I would have to experiment to find one that works.

 {:/comment}

 Discussion:

     100% minus the Trial Forwarding Ratio, when expressed as a percentage.

     This is almost identical to Frame Loss Rate of [RFC1242](Section 3.6).
     The only minor differences are that Trial Loss Ratio does not need to be expressed as a percentage, and Trial Loss Ratio is explicitly based on aggregate frame counts.

 ### Trial Forwarding Rate